![]() |

 For the other required software see the prerequisites for ROOT for your OS.

-Only ROOT versions >= 6.22 are supported.
 The following ROOT libraries must be installed (most of them are installed by default):

 The following ROOT libraries are recommended but not compulsory: